A BRIEF HISTORY OF PUBLIC HEALTH

 Another source of ill health in the early 19th century was overcrowding.
 At that time houses for poor people were often built back-to-back.
 They were literally joined one to another with the back of one house joining the back of another.
 Fortunately in the 1840s town councils banned the building of new back-to-backs.
 In the late 19th century living standards rose steadily and ordinary people began to live in houses with more rooms.
 Less overcrowding was an important factor in making people healthier.

-Meanwhile in 1796 a doctor named Edward Jenner (1749-1823) realized that milkmaids who caught cowpox were immune to smallpox.
-He invented vaccination.
+Meanwhile in the 18th century some people realized that milkmaids who caught cowpox were immune to smallpox.
+Edward Jenner introduced vaccination.
 (Its name is derived from the Latin word for cow, Vacca).
 The patient was cut then matter from a cowpox pustule was introduced.
 The patient gained immunity to smallpox.
+(Jenner was not the first to think of this idea but because of his work it became a common practice).
 In the late 19th century and the early 20th century it became possible to vaccinate people against many infectious diseases, which greatly improved public health.

 Public health was transformed in Britain between the mid 19th century and the mid 20th century and today people are much healthier than they were.